 - Convert document to a PDF and send to email@example.com

 - A confirmation email will be replied to upon receipt of your submission.
 If you have not received confirmation, please call: 602-632-0999.

 Proposals will be scored based on the following criteria:

-Selected Proposals/Finalists: Finalists will be notified by February 8, 2019.
-As many as ten (10) finalists will be selected to present at WearRAcon 19 (Scottsdale, Arizona, March 26-28, 2019).
+Selected Proposals/Finalists: Finalists will be notified by January 24, 2022.
+As many as ten (10) finalists will be selected to present at WearRAcon 22 (Scottsdale, Arizona, February 21-23, 2022).
 Each presenter will have five (5) minutes to present the concept, followed by five (5) minutes of questioning.
+Each finalist will also receive a small exhibit space for two days of the conference.
 The event will feature live voting among audience members and a panel of judges representative of industry, government, academia, and corporate executives.
 The winning project considered to be the most innovative will be announced at the conference.